logo

-Knee replacement surgery involves removing the damaged cartilages at the end of your thigh bone and replacing them with a metal alloy implant, along with a plastic spacer on the tibia and kneecap (patella).
+Knee replacement surgery involves removing the damaged cartilage at the end of your thigh bone and replacing it with a metal alloy implant, along with a plastic spacer on the tibia and kneecap (patella).
 The implant creates a new, smooth cushion for the bones and a functioning, painless joint.

-The surgery can be partial or total, and your doctor at Artemis Health helps you determine which one you need.
+The surgery can be partial or total, and your doctor at Artemis Health will help you determine which one is best for you.

 Your surgeon at Artemis Health advises knee replacement when less invasive and conservative treatments have failed to relieve your knee pain.
-Other conditions for which knee replacement surgery is beneficial are:
+Knee replacement surgery is often beneficial for patients who experience:

 • Knee stiffness and swelling